 As a complement to our martial arts and meditation programs, and as an additional offering to the community, instruction in the Original Strength Resets™ movement restoration system is available at Huron Valley Aikikai to all who may be interested.
+OS Resets are also a central element of our Conditioning and Martial Movement classes.

 What are OS Resets?